Heraklion: Airport

 Heraklion International Airport, or Nikos Kazantzakis Airport is located about 5 km east of the city.
 The airport is named after Heraklion native Nikos Kazantzakis, a writer and a philosopher.
 It is the second busiest airport of Greece after Athens International Airport, first in charter flights and the 59th busiest in Europe, because of Crete being a major holiday destination with 8,066,000 passengers in 2022 (List of the busiest airports in Europe).

 The airfield is shared with the 126th Combat Group of the Hellenic Air Force.

 Highway network

 European route E75 runs through the city and connects Heraklion with the three other major cities of Crete: Agios Nikolaos, Chania, and Rethymno.

 Public transit

-Urban buses serving the city, with 39 different routes.
-Intercity buses connects Heraklion to many major destinations in Crete.
+Urban buses serve the city, with 39 different routes.
+Intercity buses connect Heraklion to many major destinations in Crete.

 Railway

 From 1922 to 1937, a working industrial railway connected the Koules in Heraklion to Xiropotamos for the construction of the harbor.

-In the summer of 2007, at the Congress of Cretan emigrants, held in Heraklion, two qualified engineers, George Nathenas (from Gonies, Malevizi Province) and Vassilis Economopoulos, recommended the development of a railway line in Crete, linking Chania, Rethymno and Heraklion, with a total journey time of 50 minutes (30 minutes between Heraklion and Rethymno, 20 minutes from Chania to Rethymno) and with provision for extensions to Kissamos, Kastelli Pediados (for the planned new airport), and Agios Nikolaos.
-No plans exist for implementing this idea.
+In the summer of 2007, at the Congress of Cretan emigrants held in Heraklion, two engineers, George Nathenas and Vassilis Economopoulos, recommended the development of a railway line in Crete, linking Chania, Rethymno, and Heraklion.
+No official plans exist for implementing this idea.